About Circle Preschool

 CPP staff provide wraparound case management services for families as needed to eliminate barriers to success.
 This may include assistance in finding medical care, help accessing insurance, aid in securing transportation, etc. CPP also offers additional supports for children within the classroom such as occupational therapy services and speech therapy in a group setting.
 The holistic approach to care both within the classroom and beyond its walls sets CPP children and families up for long-term success.

 CPP also contributes evidence, knowledge, and innovation in the field of early childhood trauma through targeted trauma-informed professional development.
-Beyond the CPP classroom, CPP staff reach over 170 additional preschoolers annually through consultation and support to St. James’s Children’s Center, Henrico County Federal Preschools, and Hanover County around trauma-informed practices.
+Beyond the CPP classroom, CPP staff reach additional preschoolers annually through consultation and support to other early childhood settings around trauma-informed practices.
 CPP helped establish two therapeutic classrooms with Henrico County Federal Preschool Programs and provides teachers there with ongoing support and consultation.
 CPP also works to multiply our impact by training the next generation of teachers and educators in this area through VCU.
 Additionally, SCAN impacts thousands of children, teachers, and school staff through our professional development and consultation efforts in local public school systems.

 SCAN’s Circle Preschool Program has gained recognition at the regional, state and national level.
 Sheryl WuDunn (business executive and Pulitzer Prize-winning journalist) and Nick Kristof (Pulitzer Prize-winning columnist for The New York Times) reached out in 2019 due to their interest in the CPP model.
 WuDunn visited SCAN’s Circle Preschool Program to learn more about our unique model of therapeutic early childhood education serving preschoolers who have experienced trauma.
 In 2020, WuDunn and Kristof released the book Tightrope and documentary of the same name that features CPP.
 CPP staff, Kathy Ryan and Denise Powers published their research and learning from CPP in the International Journal of Play Therapy in an article titled “A Multidisciplinary Model for Treating Complex Trauma in Early Childhood.”